delsborg/CapabilityMaps/README.md

 CapabilityMaps
 ==============
+This is a force directed graph that allows a user to find intersections of people across disciplines.
+It uses D3 to render and searches an ElasticSearch index.
+The Elastic index is populated by vivo data via the code in https://github.com/tetherless-world/dco-elasticsearch

-This interface was designed and developed by Matěj Korvas, Martin Kwok, Melissa Makin, and Simon Porter.
+The original interface was designed and developed by Matěj Korvas, Martin Kwok, Melissa Makin, and Simon Porter from University of Melbourne.
-For further information contact simon.porter@unimelb.edu.au.

-The Capability Map interface was designed to work with the Funnelback search engine over University of Melbourne VIVO data
+The Capability Map interface was originally designed to work with the Funnelback search engine over University of Melbourne VIVO data

-Funnelback indexs VIVO data via the supplied SPARQL query.
-The resulting data is then mapped to Funnelback metadata fields (see xml.cfg)

-The funnelback browser has been configure to output two JSON search result types.

-The freemarker templates for these are included for reference.

 To render the capability maps, an interface has been built using d3js over the JSON search objects.